Zeba

-Shaheen Bano (born 10 September 1945), known professionally as Zeba (زیبا), is a Pakistani actress.
+Shaheen Bano (born 10 September 1945), known professionally as Zeba (زیبا), is a Pakistani former actress.
 She was one of the top stars of the Pakistani film industry in the 1960s and the early 1970s.

 She was voted among 25 of the greatest actors of Asia in a 2010 CNN poll.

 Early life

+Shaheen Bano (Zeba) was born at Ambala, British India on 10 September 1945.

 Zeba's family migrated to Pakistan from India when she was only 3 years old.
 She received her basic education in Pakistan.
 She made her screen debut in film Chiragh Jalta Raha in 1962.
 During a career that spanned almost three decades, Zeba appeared in numerous commercially successful as well as critically appreciated films, many of which featured her alongside actor and husband Mohammad Ali.
 She also starred in the 1966 film Arman which was produced by actor and producer Waheed Murad, Pakistan's first Platinum jubilee film.